vanderbilt-design-studio/scheduler/README.md

 ### Theory
 The problem at hand is to take the mentors availabilities and assign them each a shift such that the number of shifts covered is maximized.
 It is reasonable to think of it as a maximum bipartite matching problem:

-The input to the problem is a graph G with two sets of vertices V1, V2.
+The input to the problem is a graph G with two sets of vertices V1 (the mentors), V2 (the shifts).
-The only edges in the graph are those between vertices in V1 and V2 (there are no edges within the sets).
+The only edges in the graph (mentor availabilities) are those between vertices in V1 and V2 -- there are no edges within the sets.
 Some relations in such a graph will include one-to-many, many-to-one, one-to-one, one-to-none, etc.
 The goal is to create the maximum number of pairs.